uriel1998/mpdq/README.md

 in increased representation from genres you have more songs in.
 * **genre** - this weighting uses the genre weight as *the maximum number of songs in that genre to be played per hour*.
 So if you put `Pop=1`, you will *only* hear 1 song from that genre per hour.
+If all genres are (somehow) exhausted in one hour, it will just use the randomly selected genre.

 If you do not have mode defined, it defaults to **simple**.

 ## 6. Usage